 The history major and minor programs enable students to develop analytical and communication skills and serve to broaden their perspectives on the past.
-The department offers a B.A. in History, a minor in history, as well as minor programs in public history and East Asian history.
-In addition, a history/social studies education program is available for students seeking certification to teach history/social studies on the secondary level.
+The department offers a B.A. in History, a minor in history, as well as minors focusing on public history and Asian history.
+In addition, those interested in seeking certification to teach at the secondary level can do so through the History/Social Studies Secondary Education Teacher Certification Program.

 Within the first two semesters as a history major at UMBC, students should complete:

 Fall Credits

 HIST 101 or 102 (SS GEP) 3

-ENGL GEP 3
+ENGLGEP 3

 MATH GEP 3

 AH GEP 3

 Elective 3

 Spring Credits

 HIST 103, 200, 203, 204, 206, 207 or 209 (may count for SS or C GEP) 3

 AH GEP 3

 S non-lab GEP 3

 C GEP 3

 Elective 3

-Dr. Amy Froide

-froide@umbc.edu

-410-455-2033 or 410-455-2312

-For additional information and complete requirements: history.umbc.edu
+Advising Coordinator: Dr. Amy Froide froide@umbc.edu 410-455-2033 or 410-455-2312 For additional information and complete requirements: history.umbc.edu